 - Indian Rupee (INR) falls for a third day

-- US Dollar (USD) rises for a fifth straight session
+- US Dollar (USD) rises on safe-haven flows

 The US Dollar is rising across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.04% at the time of writing at 104.85, rising for a fifth straight session.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.36% at the time of writing at 104.61, after small losses in the previous session.

 The US dollar is rising as traders come back to their desks following the extended weekend due to Labour Day.
 The greenback is trading at a three-month high boosted by safe haven trading and as attention turns to Federal Reserve speakers.

 The focus this week will be on Federal Reserve officials who are set to speak and could offer further insight on monetary policy before the keenly awaited meeting later in September.

 The market is not expecting the Fed to hike rates in September but Fed officials are likely to want to reiterate the message that interest rates will need to stay higher for longer.

 On the data front attention will be on US factory orders which are expected to fall 2.5% month on month in June July after rising 2.3% in August.